 Dr. David Liland will show several pre and post-op pictures of breast reductions.

 The breast reduction procedure is performed at Park Cities Plastic Surgery (outpatient facility).
 Dr. David Liland’s office is conveniently located on Oaklawn Avenue near downtown Dallas.
 Fully equipped with an AAAASF certified operating room, it stands out to be one of the most private and select plastic surgery offices in the Dallas area.
 The surgery can also be performed at the Texas Institute for Surgery (if covered by your health insurance).

-The approach used for your breast surgery depends not only on Dr. Liland’s preferences, but also on the look that you want to achieve.
+The approach used for breast reduction procedure depends not only on Dr. Liland’s preferences, but also on the look that one desires to achieve.

 General anesthesia is used to perform a breast reduction.
 A Certified Registered Nurse Anesthetist administers the anesthesia.

 You will probably feel tired and sore for several days after the breast reduction procedure.
 However, within one or two days you should be up and around.

 The breasts may remain swollen and sensitive for one month or longer.
 Relief from neck, back, and shoulder pain should be felt.

 The scars are permanent and may appear to be worse after a few months, but will fade with time.